How to grow cosmos – top tips for growing these colorful flowers

 Annual cosmos can also self seed.
 If you let some of your cosmos flowers die naturally and fall to the ground they will germinate seeds by themselves.
 Allowing plants to self seed is a step on the way to creating an eco-friendly garden.

-You may also like to collect and save seed from the flowers to sow next spring.
-If you want to save seeds be aware that will grow true-to-type, so select varieties that have been open pollinated, as opposed to hybrids – which can vary widely in the next generation.
+You may also like to try collecting seeds to save from the flowers to sow next spring.
+If you want to save seeds be aware that hybrids will not grow true-to-type, so select varieties that have been open pollinated, as opposed to hybrids – which can vary widely in the next generation.

-To collect seeds, let the flowers go brown, snip them off, hold a bag underneath and gently rub and shake loose the seeds.
-Scatter them in your garden or save in labelled envelopes or paper bags for sowing the next year.
+Scatter the collected seeds in your garden or save in labelled envelopes or paper bags for sowing the next year.

 Do you pinch cosmos?